ewjoachim/poireau/README.md

 How is Poireau as of now ?
 ==========================

 Poireau is in "not even alpha state" for now.
-It's still going under heavy development and not ready for anything serious.
+It still has to go under heavy development before being ready for anything serious.

 How to use the project if you're not used to working with Python3/Django projects
 =================================================================================